pelias/query/README.md

 #### About

-This repository contains all the *geospatial* and *liguistic* matching elasticsearch queries used in the [https://github.com/pelias/pelias](Pelias geocoder).
+This repository contains all the *geospatial* and *liguistic* matching elasticsearch queries used in the [Pelias geocoder](https://github.com/pelias/pelias).

 An attempt has been made to provide the queries in a more general-purpose fashion, where only a few variables need to be changed in order to use the same queries with an elasticsearch [document schema](https://github.com/pelias/schema) which is not exactly the same as the one which ships with Pelias.